 Tapping into the contract talent available offers your business an additional and more extensive candidate pool.
 A 2017 report found that the number of freelance professionals is expected to exceed non-freelancers by three million by 2027, whilst nearly half of Generation Z (46%) are freelancers, a number that is set to increase as 61 million are projected to enter the workforce in the next couple of years.
 Similarly, nearly half of all millennials (47%) operate on a freelance basis.

-While considering contract professionals may be a viable option for your company, your contingent workforce still requires robust and effective support, direction and performance management to maximise the use of their skills within your organisation.
-Creating a consistent and positive employee experience by focusing on engagement for all of your workers should form a central component of your overall hiring strategy.
+While considering contract professionals may be a viable option for your company, your contingent workforce still requires robust and effective support, direction, and performance management to maximise the use of their skills within your organisation.
+Creating a consistent and positive employee experience by focusing on engagement for all your workers should form a central component of your overall hiring strategy.

 Use a specialist ServiceNow recruitment consultancy